-What makes this even more amazing is that even though our hosts Dana and Giuseppe had help behind the bar on this particular evening, they are essentially just a two- man team; Dana out front and Giuseppe in the kitchen and yet they could not have been more attentive to our needs.
-Giuseppe even found time to come and chat to us during our meal to tell us more about the delicious dishes he almost effortlessly creates and answer my endless questions.
+What makes this even more amazing is that even though our hosts had help behind the bar on this particular evening, they are essentially just a two- man team and yet they could not have been more attentive to our needs.
+Chef even found time to come and chat to us during our meal to tell us more about the delicious dishes he almost effortlessly creates and answer my endless questions.

-Giuseppe started to cook when he was 16 years old in Milan and has worked at the very prestigious 5* hotel Il Principe di Savoia and also at the same hotel as master Italian Michelin star chef, Gualtiero Marchesi – widely considered as being the founder of modern Italian cuisine.
-Age-old recipes passed down through the family mean that Giuseppe is able to bring his own vision of real Italian food made by a real Italian chef to Cheltenham.
+The talented chef started to cook when he was 16 years old in Milan and has worked at the very prestigious 5* hotel Il Principe di Savoia and also at the same hotel as master Italian Michelin star chef, Gualtiero Marchesi – widely considered as being the founder of modern Italian cuisine.
+Age-old recipes passed down through the family mean that chef is able to bring his own vision of real Italian food made by a real Italian to Cheltenham.

 An initial taste pleaser was a lovely touch as a complimentary appetiser but this was only the start, as what we experienced in terms of dining can only be described as a first class journey of mouthwatering Italian taste experiences and proved undoubtedly that some things really are well worth waiting for.